(513) 621-6464

 “So you adapt.
 I got into golf, a sport you can play with bum wheels.
 It’s something I’ve really come to enjoy.
 Even with the lack of practice parenthood affords, I can hold my own.”

-Jim and his wife, Sarah, have three young boys.
-This past year, they each coached their kids during various basketball, tee ball and soccer seasons.
-As they continue to introduce their boys to different sports, Jim hopes they like golf enough to complete his dream foursome.
+Jim and his wife, Sarah, have three active boys.
+This past year, Jim coached the boys during various basketball, baseball and football seasons.
+As they continue to introduce their boys to different sports and activities, Jim hopes they like golf enough to complete his dream foursome.

 Worth noting is that Jim is a member in good standing of the Friendly Sons of St. Patrick Glee Club, an all-men’s a capella group.
 During the two weeks of the High Holy Season, the Sons are raising the roof at 35 venues all over town, performing their four-part harmonies at churches, nursing homes, various charitable events and the like for all they’re worth.

-Jim joined Graydon in 2005 as the Firm’s Marketing Coordinator.
-Now as Graydon’s Chief Business Development Officer, he sees his role as one of helping its attorneys live a bit more in the future.
+Jim joined the firm in 2005 as the Marketing Coordinator.
+Now as Bricker Graydon’s Chief Business Development Officer, he sees his role as one of helping its attorneys live a bit more in the future.

-“The nature of their work compels them to focus on what’s on their desk, what has to be done today.
-It’s my job to encourage them to think about tomorrow.
+“The nature of their work compels them to focus on what’s on their desk, the immediate project, what has to be done today.
+It’s my job to encourage them to strategically think about tomorrow.”